dboudro/StartMeditating/README.md

 # Zafu
-Graphic Design 2 Project: A campaign advocating Meditation
+Graphic Design 2 Project: A design campaign advocating for Meditation